 Plastic is an incredibly versatile and useful material.
-However, it is not made from renewable resources and takes an extremely long time to breakdown in the natural environment.
+However, it is not made from renewable resources and takes an extremely long time to breakdown into the natural environment.
 That is why it is very important to use recyclable plastic when a plastic lid or container is the best or only option for you.
-Recyclable plastics have a plastic resin code stamped on them to indicate its recyclability.
+Recyclable plastics have a plastic resin code stamped on them to indicate their recyclability.
 Here is an overview of the seven plastic types, what they are commonly used for and how easily recyclable they are.

 #1 PET or PETE (Polyethylene Terephthalate)

 Because it is lightweight, easy to recycle, and inexpensive, this is the most common plastic for single-use containers.
 It is generally considered safe, but can absorb odors and flavors from foods and liquids stored in them, particularly when exposed to heat.
-Though the actual amount recycled is relatively low, at about 20%.
+The actual amount recycled is relatively low, at about 20%.

 Product Examples: Bottled drinks, condiment bottles, peanut butter jars, and cooking oil containers.

 Collection: PET/PETE is collected by most curbside recycling programs.
 Items must be cleaned to be collected and it is better to put container lids in the trash, as they are often made from different plastic.

 Conversion: PET/PETE is recycled into: Polar fleece, fiber, tote bags, furniture, carpet, paneling, straps, bottles and food containers (as long as the plastic is not contaminated).

 High Density Polyethylene is used in various ways, particularly for product and food packaging.
 It is much stronger than PET because of its internal structure and holds up well in both low and high temperatures.
 It is also easily recyclable and has a low leaching rate.